-Geothermal or Ground Source Heat Pump (GSHP) systems are a high-efficiency, renewable energy technology becoming more common in facilities that need space conditioning.
-They are a long-term strategy to heating and air conditioning buildings, creating quality environments with low operating costs.
-The systems are easy to maintain and have a long-life.
+Geothermal or Ground Source Heat Pump (GSHP) systems are high-efficiency, renewable energy technology becoming more common in facilities that need space conditioning.
+They are a long-term strategy for heating and air conditioning buildings, creating quality environments with low operating costs.
+The systems are easy to maintain and have a long life.

 Geothermal heat pumps use the naturally existing ground heat energy for space heating, space cooling, and hot water heating.
 The technology takes advantage of the earth’s natural insulative properties.
 Below the ground’s surface, temperatures remain relatively constant throughout the year.
 Underground is warmer than the air above it during winter and cooler in the summer.
 A geothermal heat pump transfers heat stored in the earth into a building during the winter and transfers it out of the building and back into the ground in summer.

 A series of connected pipes buried horizontally or vertically in wells and manifolded together to make a “loop” that circulates water or a mixture of water and antifreeze.
 Depending on the season, these liquids absorb heat from or transfer heat to the surrounding soil.

 Heat Pump Equipment